CLICK HERE TO SET UP YOUR SCHOOL MONEY LOGIN FOR CLUB BOOKING AND PAYMENT (please note, a login must be created in

 Chess- multiple sessions/ year groups (Year 3 – 6) – Chess will continue to be delivered by Kamlesh Karia.
 Children taught by Kamlesh have taken part in competitions both locally and nationally, winning trophies and gaining valuable experience of competing against others.
 Chess has proven to be a very popular activity at Coldfall, building on the excellent teaching Kamlesh delivers as part of our enrichment curriculum in Year 3.

 Gymnastics (Year 1 – 2 & Year 3 – 6) and Netball (Year 3-4 & 5 -6) – These sessions will be taken by Charlie McNamara.
 Charlie holds coaching qualifications in each of the above and will focus on developing and building on children’s skills, allowing them to become highly confident and competent when taking part in gymnastics, dance or netball.
 Monday Netball will now be for years 5 and 6.
 Friday Netball will be for years 3 and 4.

 Tag Rugby/Athletics (Year 3 – 6), Multi-Sports (Year 1 -2) and American Football (Year 3 -6) – These sessions will be taken by Mitchell Browning, our PE teacher.

 American Football and Tag-rugby will be non-contact and focus on ball handling skills, movement and teamwork.
 The Tag Rugby/Athletics clubs will alternate between the two sports, working on speed, fitness and general skills.

 Mixed Table Tennis Club (Years 4-6) – Alex Gabriel will be leading our table tennis club.
 After great success in the autumn term, winning the Haringey schools championship.
 Alex will be continuing to develop the basic skills of table tennis, as well as developing more advanced skills with the able players.

-Minecraft- multiple sessions (Years 1-6) – Minecraft Club will be delivered by Chelsea Bennett on Mondays and Tuesdays.
-Ms Sapirstein will deliver the club on Wednesdays, Thursday and Fridays, with the support of Miss Mole.
+Minecraft- multiple sessions (Years 1-6) – Minecraft Club will be delivered by Melissa Orford on Mondays and Tuesdays.
+Ms Sapirstein will deliver the club on Wednesdays, Thursday and Fridays, all with the support of Miss Mole.
 Children work together to build a shared world and practise their online communication and problem solving skills in a safe, contained environment.
 Our focus is on the collaborative, creative and social benefits of Minecraft and the joy of imaginative play.